-DES PLAINES, Ill., May 18, 2022 –The National Insurance Crime Bureau (NICB), the insurance industry’s association dedicated to predicting, preventing, and prosecuting insurance crime, is excited to announce that Georgia Governor Brian Kemp has signed a Gubernatorial Proclamation declaring May 23-27, 2022 as Contractor Fraud Awareness Week in the state.
+DES PLAINES, Ill., May 23, 2022 –The National Insurance Crime Bureau (NICB), the insurance industry’s association dedicated to predicting, preventing, and prosecuting insurance crime, is excited to announce that Maryland Governor Larry Hogan has signed a Gubernatorial Proclamation declaring May 23-27, 2022 as Contractor Fraud Awareness Week in the state.

-“It is a tremendous honor to receive this proclamation from Governor Kemp, recognizing post-disaster contractor fraud as a problem that requires all of us, from homeowners to state and local leaders, to work together to combat,” said David J. Glawe, president and CEO of the NICB.
-“Contractor fraud costs homeowners and insurance companies billions of dollars each year as contractors follow well-rehearsed scams to prey on disaster victims.
-By signing this Proclamation, we can bring greater awareness to post-disaster fraud and what Georgians can do so they don’t end up being victimized twice.”
+“The proclamation signed by Governor Hogan is not only an honor for NICB, but serves as a reminder that post-disaster contractor fraud is something we all need to understand better to combat,” said David J. Glawe, president and CEO of the NICB.
+“Contractor fraud costs homeowners and insurance companies billions of dollars each year as deceitful contractors follow well-rehearsed scams to prey on disaster victims.
+With this Proclamation, we can bring greater awareness to post-disaster fraud and what Marylanders can do so they don’t end up being victimized twice.”

-The Proclamation, developed in coordination with the Office of Georgia Insurance and Safety Fire Commissioner John F. King, encourages Georgia residents to get at least three written estimates from potential contractors following a disaster, check contractor credentials, and work closely with their insurance companies during the rebuilding process.
+The Proclamation encourages Maryland residents to get at least three written estimates from potential contractors following a disaster, check contractor credentials, and work closely with their insurance companies during the rebuilding process.

 NICB created Contractor Fraud Awareness Week in 2021 to highlight the growing problem of contractors and vendors that take advantage of disaster victims in the aftermath of catastrophes.
 Throughout the week, NICB, along with its partners, will distribute materials via social media using the hashtag #CFAW2022.
 Additionally, NICB will engage with television outlets across the U.S. on a national media tour, participate in a Facebook Live event with AARP, and distribute new public service announcements informing the public about fraudulent contractors and how to identify them following hurricanes, tornadoes, hailstorms, and wildfires.

-“On behalf of the National Insurance Crime Bureau, I would like to thank Governor Kemp and Insurance and Safety Fire Commissioner King for their unwavering support and understanding of insurance fraud.
+“On behalf of the National Insurance Crime Bureau, I would like to thank Governor Hogan, Insurance Commissioner Birrane, and Secretary of Labor Robinson for their support and understanding of insurance fraud.
 Increasing awareness of post-disaster fraud will help us reduce this problem,” added Glawe.